 Animals that can be slaughtered include goats, sheep, cows, and camels.

-The meat from the slaughtered animal(s) are distributed into three equal portions which are then distributed equally to family, friends, and charity.
+The meat from the slaughtered animal(s) is distributed into three equal portions which are then distributed equally to family, friends, and charity.
 This is to ensure that everyone has a good meal during Eid.